Sorry, you need to enable JavaScript to visit this website.

 With longer daylight hours during DST, you’ll have even more time to explore Australia's stunning landscapes, from the iconic Sydney Harbour to the Great Ocean Road.

-Imagine going for a late afternoon surf at Manly Beach, followed by a sunset stroll along Shelly Beach - with DST in full swing, you'll have plenty of daylight hours left to soak in every bit of your trip.
+Imagine going for a late afternoon surf at Manly Beach, followed by a sunset stroll along Shelly Beach.
+With DST in full swing, you'll have plenty of daylight hours left to soak in every bit of your trip.

-Does Daylight Savings Time Affect My Sleep?
+Does Daylight Saving Time Affect My Sleep?

 If you’re an early bird or a night owl, DST ensures that your activities align with the sunlight, giving you more time to be out and about.

-Daylight Savings Around the World
+Daylight Saving Around the World

 So, if you’re jet-setting to multiple destinations, be sure to check whether your new time zone follows DST or not.
 It’s one of those small details that can make a big difference when planning your overseas adventure!

-Daylight Savings Dates
+Daylight Saving Dates

 Daylight Saving Time Dates